Back to National Guide

 What's Included in the Price

-• Supply of cornice in the specified profile (cove, ornate, or heritage match)
+• Supply of cornice in the specified profile (cove, decorative stepped, ornate heritage, or custom-matched)

 • Mitring internal and external corners

-Ceiling roses are priced separately per piece.
+Ceiling roses are priced separately per piece ($250–$470 for decorative plaster roses, plus $80–$150 installation).
 Painting after installation is a separate scope.
-For replacement jobs, removing the old cornice and repairing the junction underneath is an additional line item.
+For replacement jobs, removing the old cornice and repairing the junction underneath adds $3–$6 per linear metre.

 What Affects the Cost

 • Heritage matching.
-If you need to match existing cornice in a character home and the profile is no longer manufactured, custom moulding is required.
+If you need to match existing cornice in a character home and the profile is no longer manufactured, custom moulding is required ($200–$500 for mould creation, $40–$80+/m for the run).
 Adelaide's character home density means this is a more common request than in Perth, though less frequent than in Melbourne.

 • Square-set conversion.
-Removing cornice and finishing the junction to a clean right angle requires Level 5 plaster work.
+Removing cornice and finishing the junction to a clean right angle requires Level 5 finishing under AS/NZS 2589 ($12–$20/m).
 It is more labour-intensive than installing cove cornice.

 • Number of rooms.
 Multiple rooms reduce the per-metre rate.
-A single room carries a minimum charge.
+A single room carries a minimum charge ($250–$400).

 • Ceiling height.
-Character homes in Adelaide's inner suburbs often have ceilings above 2.7m, adding working-at-height time.
+Character homes in Adelaide's inner suburbs often have ceilings above 2.7m, adding working-at-height time and sometimes scaffolding costs ($100–$300/day).
 Standard 2.4m in modern homes is more efficient.

 • Old cornice removal.
 Pulling off old cornice reveals the junction beneath, which invariably needs repair before new cornice can go on.